 We strive to ‘live simply so others may simply live.’
 SOME’s Volunteer Corps Program provides a shared living situation for Corps members in Gandhi House, located in Northeast Washington, DC, walking distance to Catholic University of America (CUA).
 Each member has a private room.
 Up to five volunteers, men and women, live in Gandhi House.
 A willingness to participate and contribute to this experience is essential to each volunteer.
-The characteristics of this living are: a simple lifestyle; a supportive and shared living environment; avoiding exclusiveness or cliquishness; welcoming hospitality to each other and visitors; and service to the poor.
+The characteristics of this type of communal living are: a simple lifestyle; a supportive and shared living environment; and welcoming hospitality to each other and visitors.

 Can family and/or friends visit me and stay in Gandhi House?

 Guests of Corps members are always welcome to visit and/or share a meal.
 All in the house should welcome guests and make them feel at home.
 Overnight guests are welcome provided there is room in the house and everyone agrees to an overnight guest.
-Corps members must clear guests visiting with the President and let Corps members know when and how long a guest will be visiting.
+Corps members must clear guests visiting with the Volunteer Coordinator and other Corps members, letting them know when and how long a guest will be visiting.
 If a private room is not available, a guest could sleep on a couch if all Corps members are in agreement.